The NHS Long Term Plan sets out its ambitions for transformation over the next decade to ensure the NHS is fit for purpose in the future.

 Individual pharmacies must start to work together now and engage with their emerging local Primary Care Network to understand who the key stakeholders are and hence who to build effective relationships with, develop an understanding of priority needs and influence pharmacy’s opportunity to be embedded (and funded) in the solutions.

 Ask not what the NHS can do for community pharmacy but what can community pharmacy do for the NHS.
-This is where any new money will flow through so critical for a sustainable future.

 It is now ten years since the Healthy Living Pharmacy initiative was developed in anticipation that community pharmacy could play a bigger and better role in improving the health and wellbeing of the communities we serve and support.
 It was predictable then that a supply-based contract could not be sustainable in the long term and a shift to a quality-led, service-based contract including pharmaceutical care, supply and prevention would come.
 Hence the then, and continued focus on organisational development.

 The Chief Pharmaceutical Officer, Dr Keith Ridge, has now communicated his vision for pharmacy’s role in the new NHS.
 That includes opportunities for community pharmacies to support medicines optimisation and patient safety, acute and urgent care, and the prevention agenda.
-Let us not miss this opportunity to make it happen both for the future of pharmacy and the health of our local populations.

 We have developed an online and on-demand webinar on this topic which can be accessed here.